DWalker487/error-propagation/README.md

     constants and/or other Values.
 Floor division is not defined.
 Bitwise addition (& operator) gives the weighted mean of two values, equivalent to combining two measurements.

+    It can also be used for error propagation of numpy arrays in a similar manner

 # Installation:
     To install, simply clone and add errors.py into your pythonpath.
 For more